Meet the Counseling Staff

 Elisa Sperduto is a clinical social worker who has trained and worked in numerous New York City metro-area hospitals, non-profit agencies, and public school districts.
 She comes to CCU Counseling Services from Horry Georgetown Technical College where she worked as a counselor in Student Affairs.
 Elisa received her B.A. in psychology from Marymount College and her Master in Social Work from Fordham University.
 Her research experience has focused on schizophrenia; suicide in adolescence; veteran readjustment; and developmental disabilities.
 Elisa approaches counseling from a social work perspective of person-in-environment.
 She utilizes an eclectic and evidence-based approach to individual and group counseling which includes existential/humanistic theory; cognitive behavioral/dialectical techniques; positive psychology; and mindfulness.
 Her areas of interest are depression; anxiety; trauma/grief; self-harm; veteran issues; community resources; and academic/career issues.
 Elisa believes each individual is unique and collaborates with the client to design their preferred model of care.
 Elisa is from Westchester County, N.Y., and is licensed as an LMSW in South Carolina and New York.
 Her personal interests include Southern history, writing, music, and nature/animal-related activities.

-Sue McLean is a Licensed Professional Counselor (LPC) in the state of SC.
+Sue McLean is a Licensed Professional Counselor (LPC) in the state of South Carolina.
 She is a Nationally Certified Counselor (NCC) and is also certified in Clinical Hypnotherapy (CCH).
-She graduated Magna Cum Laude with a double major in Psychology and Sociology from Coastal Carolina University and she earned her Master’s degree in counseling at Webster University.
+She graduated magna cum laude with a double major in psychology and sociology from Coastal Carolina University and she earned her master’s degree in counseling at Webster University.
 Sue completed her practicum, internship and continued employment with Coastal Carolina University’s Counseling Services for several years prior to entering private practice.
 Her seven years’ experience as a counselor at Coastal Carolina University has allowed her to work with a diverse population of college students with a wide range of challenges related to their success at the University.
 She realized a passion for counseling college students and returned to counseling at Coastal Carolina in the fall of 2016.
 Sue has experience conducting group therapy for individuals with general and social anxiety issues, depression, adjustment disorders and relationship problems.
 She enjoys providing both individual and group therapy with an emphasis on a cognitive behavioral approach.

 Violetta Czepowicz, Psychiatrist